 This course teaches the design of ad hoc and sensor networks.
 Such networks form the basis of the Internet of Things, which can be used for applications such as Smart Grid application development, which results in efficient usage of energy resources.
 Applications such as Smart Transportation, Smart Water and Waste Management, Smart Infrastructure and Utilities etc. also require sensor or/and ad hoc networking.
-This course teaches how
+This course teaches how such applications can use designed using networks of nodes, ultimately leading to digital solutions for sustainable cities and communities.

-CSEN3141 ADVANCED COMPUTER NETWORKS L 3 T 0 P 0 S 0 O J C 3 Pre- requisite(s) CSEN2021 Computer Networks 1 1 Co-requisite(s) Alternative exposure
+CSEN3141 ADVANCED COMPUTER NETWORKS L 3 T 0 P 0 S 0 J C 3

+Pre- requisite(s) CSEN2021 Computer Networks

+Co-requisite(s)

+Alternative exposure